urinethrower/Project-Titanics/README.md

 * This is a feasibility study towards future development in leveraging machine learning models in developing quantitative trading strategies
 * Random forest model was chosen mainly because of its generally lower risk of over-fitting for small datasets, and it is great for performing feature-based analysis
 * Classic Titanics dataset is used for simplicity, 89% accuracy was recorded after minimal tuning hyper parameters
-* Model is first built in R, output to flat file, parsed with C++, and eventually compiled as `.dll` and imported into MQL4
+* Model is first built in R, output to flat file, embedded to C++, compiled as `.dll` and imported into MQL4
 * Applying multi-threading to further speed up the execution on C++

 ## Modelling in R